Robin's Roost is a well-presented terraced cottage in the heart of the wonderful spa town of Buxton.

 Just off of this room rests a cosy conservatory where you can enjoy your morning coffee with a book or your headphones in.

 The ground floor also has a compact, all-white family shower room.

 Head up a traditionally narrow and steep staircase to reveal Robin's Roost's two immaculate white bedrooms; a double and a twin room are both peaceful spots to catch that much-deserved rest.

 With the fabulous facilities of Buxton coming close at hand, you can visit some of the spa town's most popular attractions including the Opera House, the Pavilion Gardens and its wealth of first-class amenities.

 The Peak District offers seemingly endless breath-taking countryside and a wealth of fascinating towns including Tideswell, Bakewell and Matlock.

 From here you can also jump on a train to some of England's most popular and cultural cities including Manchester and Liverpool.

 This superbly located, cosy cottage is a fine choice for a holiday with your loved ones.

-Two bedrooms: 1 x double, 1 x twin.
+Two bedrooms: 1 x double, 1 x twin (with TV).
 Ground floor shower room with basin and WC.
 Open-plan living room with kitchen, dining area and sitting area with electric woodburner.
 Conservatory.

 About the location